zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 - Replace any mention of "aspnetapp" with "DotnetTemplate.Web".
 - In addition to copying DotnetTemplate.Web/\*.csproj, you will need to copy DotnetTemplate.Web.Tests/\*.csproj
 - Remove the "--no-restore" option from the publish command
-- Keep your instructions that install node, but you no longer need the "npm ..." commands (they are included in DotnetTemplate.Web.csproj).
+- Keep your instructions that install node, but you no longer need the "npm ..." commands (they are included in DotnetTemplate.Web.csproj and run as part of `dotnet publish`).

 You should see a decrease in the image size from ~1.5GB to a few hundred MB.
 This will make uploads to Heroku a lot faster.